 Who is Theragun Elite For?

 The Elite is the most versatile of the Theragun family of devices.
-It’s probably the best massage gun for beginners if the price point is not the issue.
+In fact, it’s probably the best Theragun if the price point is not the issue.

 If you’re looking for something to relax your muscles or something to warm up the muscles before a workout, then here’s your best bet.
 We can also recommend the Elite for advanced users because this device is capable of a deep intensive massage.